-Sharon has been engaged in the areas of counselling, social work, psychology and psychotherapy for twenty-nine years - in NSW and Queensland (Australia) and England (UK).
+Sharon has been engaged in the areas of counselling, social work, psychology and psychotherapy for over thirty years - in NSW and Queensland (Australia) and England (UK).
 She completed her first degree in 1987, became a Registered Psychologist in 1998, and a Member of the Australian Psychological Society in 2000.
 Sharon has worked both privately and within a broad range of organisations, with thousands of children, young people and adults to date, on a diverse range of issues.

 "I feel deeply honoured as I support and guide children, young people, adults and couples towards finding resolution of their difficulties, and a greater sense of wellbeing, joy and 'wakefulness' in their lives.
 I feel privileged and grateful to be able to attune with people in their distress and confusion, to support them in their courage, honesty, openness and self-love, and to be profoundly involved in their process of finding the insights and wisdom, inner strength and calmness they seek to improve their lives and wellbeing, connect more consciously within themselves and in their relationships, and more easily experience and release the effects of transitions, conflict, stress, anxiety, depression, grief and trauma.

 I have been in private practice since 2008, and have worked with many wonderful and inspiring children, young people, adults, couples and families over these years.

 In recent years I have also written and facilitated part of an Australian Qualifications Framework (AQF) qualification required by NSW Funeral Industry staff, on working with grief and trauma.